LucianoXu/NQPV/README.md

 > $$
 -->

-The first line indicates all the quantum variables.
+The first line "proof [id_ls]" indicates all the quantum variables.
 The second and forth line indicates the pre and post conditions.
-The third line indicates the sequence of quantum program.
+The third line indicates the sequence of verification.

 "id_ls" is a list of one or more identifiers.